Data-Efficient Error Mitigation for Physical and Algorithmic Errors in a Hamiltonian Simulation: Numerical Simulation

 We benchmark the finite shot noise effect for QEM methods, including our estimators.
 We compare our proposed two methods, the 1D data-efficient extrapolation \cref{eq:constrained_extrapolation} and the Trotter subspace expansion \cref{eq:estimator_of_trotter_subspace_expansion}, with other QEM methods such as virtual distillation (VD) \cite{koczorExponentialErrorSuppression2021,hugginsVirtualDistillationQuantum2021} and the previous methods, i.e., the sequential physical and Trotter error extrapolation using a physical polynomial or exponential extrapolation \cite{endoMitigatingAlgorithmicErrors2019}.
+Note that we do not consider quantum noise in the purification circuits for the VD and the Trotter subspace expansion shown in \cref{fig:qc_for_evaluating_of_ev_of_observarble} for simplicity.

 In \cref{fig:data_set}, we plot the trace distance between the exact time-evolved state and an output state of a noisy Trotterized quantum circuit used for our numerical simulation.
 We use the output states such that the corresponding quantum circuits are parametrized by $\pqty{p_2, M} = \pqty{2\times 10^{-4}, 18}$, $\pqty{3\times 10^{-4}, 18}$, $\pqty{1\times 10^{-4}, 22}$, $\pqty{2\times 10^{-4}, 22}$, $\pqty{1\times 10^{-4}, 31}$, and $\pqty{2\times 10^{-4}, 31}$.
 The raw data and the VD use the output state where $\pqty{p_2, M} = \pqty{1\times 10^{-4}, 31}$, whose trace distance is the smallest.
 The previous methods use all of the output states, whereas our proposed data-efficient extrapolation uses only the three output states where $\pqty{p_2,M} = \pqty{3\times 10^{-4}, 18}$, $\pqty{2 \times 10^{-4}, 22}$, and $\pqty{1 \times 10^{-4}, 18}$, satisfying \cref{eq:opt_Trotter_num_depends_on_physical_error_rate}.
 Our proposed Trotter subspace expansion also uses all of the output states, but the number of the required circuits to calculate its estimator is more than those of the previous methods.